melonjs/melonJS/README.md

     $ import * as me from 'melonjs/dist/melonjs.module.js';

-Or can simply be added to your html, through a content delivery network (CDN) URL, using for example :
+Or can simply be added to your html, using [jsDeliver](https://www.jsdelivr.com/package/npm/melonjs) content delivery network (CDN) :

 ```html
 <!-- load the ES5 UMD bundle of melonJS v10.0.0 -->